 Then, very often, you begin to let the way that you feel at that moment drive the following activities.
 For instance, you have to take your vitamins and exercise, but because today your day started a bit late, why not pack the kids’ backpacks first and get that over with?
 After that, perhaps you shower really fast to get that out of the way.
 Now, you’ve shifted everything around.

-The point is that the things that you want to do will suffer because of the things that you must do, and the things that you don’t know if you’ll do or not because they are buried too deep beneath the others are not even on your radar.
+The point is that the things you want to do will suffer because of the things you must do.
+Also, the things you don’t know if you’ll do because they are buried too deep beneath the others are not even on your radar.

 This is where contextual checklists come into play.